ImreOlajos/SID-Article/SID-Article.md

 | Bit 3 (`$08`) | External input   |
 | Bit 4..7      | Filter resonance |

-The high-nybble here controls the resonance of the filter, the hump at the cutoff frequency.
+The high-nibble here controls the resonance of the filter, the hump at the cutoff frequency.
 The filter sounds more prominent with this setting than a neutral curve with no emphasis.
 Just like the cutoff-control, this behaves differently for the different SID-models: the 6581 doesn't change much up to a point while